New-Horizons-SPM/scanbot/docs/web-app-test.md

 6. “Start Survey”.

 Because we ran the initialisation procedure in demo mode, starting the survey with "Automated Tip Shaping" = "Yes", means that the survey will also be run in a demo mode.
-Images acquired from the Nanonis Simulator will be replaced with pre-loaded mock 'bad data'.
+<strong>Images acquired from the Nanonis Simulator will be replaced with pre-loaded mock 'bad data'.</strong>
 This is to give Scanbot the impression that the STM tip is in need of reshaping (despite running on a simulator).
 The process for survey automation is as follows: